PaggieZ/ADI_SWFAE_Intern_Public_Repo/readTempSensor/readTemp_New/README.md

   - 0 = E_NO_ERROR, implies initialization success

 ## Interesting Topics
-- **SPI**
+### SPI
 - Half Duplex and Full Duplex
 - Adding more sublines to send multiple bits at a time
 - Clock phase and clock polarity
+- Synchronous vs. Asynchronous

+## Takeaways
+* Always make sure the VDDIO on all GPIOs are matched when driving a component

 ## Next Step
+- **6/27/2025**
+  - Explore the Asynchronous peripheral API (USE_ASYNC)
+  - Modify the code to perform non-blocking transaction
 - **6/24/2025**
-  - learn how to use the push buttons by reading MAX78000FTHR datasheet and the GPIO example code
+  - :white_check_mark:learn how to use the push buttons by reading MAX78000FTHR datasheet and the GPIO example code
-  - implement the interrupt such that when a button is pushed, a temperature reading is displayed on the serial monitor
+  - :white_check_mark:implement the interrupt such that when a button is pushed, a temperature reading is displayed on the serial monitor
-  - perform continuous reading until keyboard interrupt
+  - :arrow_down:perform continuous reading until keyboard interrupt
-  - resample when the return value is invalid (0xFF)
+  - :arrow_down:resample when the return value is invalid (0xFF)
 - **6/18/2025**
   - :white_check_mark: find MXC_SPI_MasterTransaction() definition (line 188 in main.c)
   - :white_check_mark: understand the receiving process (after line 213 in main.c)